khadafigans/Laravel-Grabber/README.md

 ```
 [+] Telegram : @marleyybob123
 ```

-# Contact me at telegram @marleyybob123 for further questions
 # This script is public and not for sale!

 *Make sure you have shodan.io API key before using the script